rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Peirce:

->   Hence, the sole object of inquiry settlement of opinion.
+>   Hence, the sole object of inquiry is the settlement of opinion.
 >   We may fancy that this is not enough for us,
 >   and that we seek not merely an opinion, but a true opinion.
 >   But put this fancy to the test, and it proves groundless;